Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: The Firing Rebels Problems

-We have provided a network characterization of byzantine systems that are able to satisfy both Correctness and Unforgeability.
-Although necessary for solving more complex agreement tasks, these two conditions are too weak on their own to be of any practical interest.
-In the following we will provide a characterization for satisfying the relay property in addition to Correctness and Unforgeability.
+We now turn our attention to the FRR problem, which, unlike FR, is of substantial practical interest as a building block in several distributed algorithms, recall \cref{sec:intro}.
+In addition to Correctness (C) and Unforgeability (U), it also needs to satisfy the Relay (R) property in \cref{def:firing}.
+Note carefully that (R) is an all-or-nothing and hence an agreement-type property.
+Since (C) in conjunction with (R) imply that a quorum of processes witnessing $\START$, which is sufficiently large to cause just one agent to execute $\FIRE$, must eventually cause \emph{all} correct agents to do so as well, it is obvious that they (also) involve a liveness property.
+It is hence natural to suspect that \emph{finite} network abstractions are insufficient for correctly solving FRR in byzantine asynchronous systems, and we will prove this conjecture to be true.

-Recall that Relay imposes an all or nothing restriction to the fire action, while Correctness forces correct processes to fire in the presence of a sufficiently large quorum of START witnesses.
-It follows that any quorum large enough to force a fire action should eventually reach all correct processes.
-Therefore, we can consider that the Relay condition in addition to the Correctness property imposes a liveness property on the system.
-It is natural to suspect that a finite-lived communication network is not sufficient for Relay, at least in the asynchronous case.
+In order to characterize the solvability of FRR, we need to introduce another graph-theoretic concept similar to strong roots.
+Recall that the latter denotes a subset of vertices that \emph{can reach} every vertex in the graph via sufficiently many prefix-disjoint paths.
+Now we are interested in a set of vertices that \emph{can be reached} via sufficiently many prefix-disjoint paths, which we will call a co-root.

-In order to complete our characterization of Firing Rebels with Relay, we need to introduce another concept similar to the strong root.
-However, we are now interested instead in vertices that can be reached through sufficiently many disjoint paths.
-Since our interest has shifted to processes that can receive sufficiently many disjoint message chains instead of processes that can send sufficiently many disjoint message chains, we will call this new concept a co-root.
+\begin{definition} Let $G$ be a directed graph.
+A vertex set $C$ is a $k$-co-root of $G$ with respect to a vertex set $B$, if for every vertex $v \in C$, there is a vertex set $S(v)$ that can reach $v$ through $k$ prefix-disjoint paths that do not intersect $B$. \end{definition}

-\begin{definition} Let $G$ be a directed graph, we say that a vertex set $C$ is a $k$ co-root of $G$ with respect to a vertex set $B$ if for any vertex $v \in C$, there is a vertex set $S(v)$ that can reach $v$ through $k$ disjoint paths that do not intersect $B$. \end{definition}
+\begin{definition} Let $G$ be a directed graph.
+We say that $G$ is $(k,l,m)$ co-rooted if for any vertex set of size $m$, there exists a $k$ co-root of size $l$. \end{definition}